 Follow up care

-After the baby is born, the next visit should be 2-3 days after bringing the baby home (for breast-fed babies) or when the baby is 2-4 days old (for all babies discharged from a hospital before 2 days old).
-For experienced parents, some practitioners will delay the visit until 1-2 weeks of age.
+After the baby is born, the next visit should be two-three days after bringing the baby home (for breast-fed babies) or when the baby is two-four days old (for all babies discharged from a hospital before two days old).
+For experienced parents, some practitioners will delay the visit until one-two weeks of age.

 Thereafter, visits should occur at the following points during the first year:

-- By 1 month (although experienced parents can wait until 2 months)
+- by 1 month (although experienced parents can wait until two months)

 - 2 months